rails/rails/guides/source/testing.md

 end
 ```

-NOTE: These examples take advantage of the `ActionMailer::TestHelper`.
-For emails we expect to be delivered immediately with the `deliver_now` method, we can use the `assert_emails` method.
-For emails we expect to be delivered as an ActiveJob with the `deliver_later` method, we can use the `assert_enqueued_emails` method.
+NOTE: The `assert_emails` method is not tied to a particular deliver method and will work with emails delivered with either the `deliver_now` or `deliver_later` method.
+If we explicitly want to assert that the email has been enqueued we can use the `assert_enqueued_emails` method.
 More information can be found in the  [documentation here](https://api.rubyonrails.org/classes/ActionMailer/TestHelper.html).

 Testing Jobs
 ------------